kbohdanowicz/commission-rest-api/README.md

 # Commission Calculator REST API

-REST API that allows you to calculate commission based on transactions performed by users.
+REST API that allows you to calculate commission for transactions made by a given bank customers.
 Includes a sample data set.

 ## Built With:
 - Kotlin